-- Investing developer contributions through Bird Aware Solent to help educate people about recreational disturbance affecting the Special Protection Area. - Seeking a long-term solution to the A27 Chichester Bypass that does not detrimentally affect Chichester Harbour. - Working together to better manage seasonal traffic congestion. - During seasonal peak traffic times towards West Wittering, dispersing tourists to other destinations on the Manhood Peninsula. - Investigating the potential for new cycle routes around the Harbour. - Encouraging use of public transport, the Salterns Way, and the uptake of electric vehicles.
+- Working closely with Local Planning Authorities to protect the National Landscape, using the National Planning Policy Framework, Local Plans, the Chichester Harbour Management Plan, Neighbourhood Plans, Village Design Statements, and Supplementary Planning Documents. - Investing developer contributions through Bird Aware Solent to help educate people about recreational disturbance affecting the Special Protection Area. - Seeking a long-term solution to the A27 Chichester Bypass that does not detrimentally affect Chichester Harbour. - Working together to better manage seasonal traffic congestion. - Investigating the potential for new cycle routes around the Harbour. - Encouraging use of public transport, the Salterns Way, and the uptake of electric vehicles and bicycles.